mr3abd/mr3abd/README.md

 - 🔭 I’m currently working on Lucidya.com

 - 💬 Ask me about Ruby , Rails
-- 📫 How to reach me: abdelrhman@7dr.me
+- 📫 How to reach me: abdelrhman@7dr.me or abd097@hotmail.com